scottkf/massuploadutility/readme.txt

 v2.2.1.0
 * now uses native html5 uploader, this won't work with a lot of files though
 * removed navigation item
+* should now work with any upload field

 Installation
 -------------------------------------------------------------------------------